werserk/kira-project/docs/adr/ADR-006-vault-host-api-no-direct-fs.md

 Adopt a Vault Host API as the sole write path.
 Plugins must not write directly to the Vault file system.
 All reads/writes go through `core/host.py` exposed to plugins via `ctx.vault` in the SDK.

+Transitional note (MVP): until `core/host.py` is implemented, built-in plugins must either (a) no-op on writes or (b) write to a temporary workspace outside the Vault and emit intents (events) for later Host application.
+Direct writes into Vault paths are prohibited even during MVP.

 - Write pipeline (Host API):
   - Validate payload against per-entity JSON Schemas in Vault `.kira/schemas` (ADR-007).
   - Enforce folder contracts (location, naming conventions, required frontmatter fields).